 Understandably, Plitvice can get very busy during summer and the pathways can be quite crowded.
 We’d ideally recommend a spring/late summer visit when the weather is still good, the park is open for relatively long hours but there should be fewer people.

-Do note that Entrance 2 (higher lakes) is normally closed in winter – but there’s still plenty to explore from Entrance 1.
+Do note that Entrance 2 (higher lakes) normally closes in winter.
+There’s still plenty to explore from Entrance 1!

 Accommodation in the Plitvice Lakes

 It is possible to stay right next to the Park at one of its three hotels (which are all clustered quite closely together by Entrance 2) or at its campsite, Camp Korana (which contains bungalows or space for 500 camping units), which is about 7km from entrance 1.
 Another campsite, Camp Borje, is 15km away from Entrance 2.
-There is another hotel, the Hotel Grabovac, that is also located 12km north of the Park.
+Another hotel, the Hotel Grabovac, is also located 12km north of the Park.

 There is also a very wide selection of private accommodation (rooms, apartments in guesthouses and similar) in the region.
 These include some options very close to the park entrances, but also plenty of choice in a number of the towns and villages (such as Slunj) on the way to the Park.